-Elizabeth Roth is one of the best known solo acoustic musicians in North Florida.
+Elizabeth Roth has been one of the best known solo acoustic musicians in North Florida for over 30 years.
 A versatile, interpretive performer with an impressive finger style guitar technique and a distinctive clear and strong voice, Roth is very much in demand, performing well over 200 engagements annually.
 In the fall of 2018, she was selected as one of the first ten local musical artists to be inducted into the newly formed St. Augustine Music Hall of Fame (SAMHOF).
 Varied Influences include folk singers from the 60s' to the present, acoustic folk-rock, rock & roll, blues, country, and classical music.
 Elizabeth Roth enjoys entertaining a crowd and welcomes audience suggestions.
-Her repertoire is extensive and includes over 500 tunes by over 300 different artists, with songs ranging in style from old standards, to folk, rock, modern country and contemporary popular music.
+Her repertoire is extensive and includes over 600 tunes by over 400 different artists, with songs ranging in style from old standards, to folk, rock, modern country and contemporary popular music.

 She also composes and performs her own original material.
-Her most recent album entitled "like the david" was released in April 2003 and was awarded "Cd of the Year From a Solo Act" from Songwriter's Showcases of America.
+Her album entitled "like the david" was released in April 2003 and was awarded "Cd of the Year From a Solo Act" from Songwriter's Showcases of America.
 It was also voted "Best Local Cd of 2003" in the Jacksonville Folio Magazine "Best of Jax" reader's poll.

 She is lead vocalist and bass guitarist in a classic rock trio called The Grapes of Roth.
 (Grapes of Roth band members are Trey Moore, drums and Matt VanRysdam, lead guitar/vocals).
 She also plays bass and guitar and shares vocal duties in another local five piece band called Salty Daug, as well as in the variety trio CRS (Carpenter Roth & Sabo).
 Follow the links (above) for detailed information about the bands.